ucla-brain/image-preprocessing-pipeline/LsDeconvolveMultiGPU/README.md

 ## Requirements

-- MATLAB 2023a (tested)
+- MATLAB 2025a (tested)
 - CUDA-compatible NVIDIA GPUs (with at least 12 GB vRAM recommended)
 - `nvidia-smi` available in system path (for Python wrapper)
-- MATLAB Parallel Computing Toolbox
+- MATLAB Parallel Computing, Image Processing, and Wavelet Toolboxe

 ---